councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 :::info

-The **quantity** selected here is the amount of the product option selected (which may bundle more than 1 tournament round) rather than the number of tournament rounds.
+The **quantity** selected here is the number of tournament rounds based on the pricing option selected.

-E.g. buying 3 of `2 x files for 4 NMR` option will result in an order of `3 x 2 = 6` tournament rounds totaling `3 x 4 = 12` NMRs.
+Each week consists of 5 daily rounds, therefore enter 5 if you want to buy for a week.
+Alternatively you can use the advanced calendar date picker to select specific days to buy.

 :::